sudheerj/reactjs-interview-questions/README.md

 There will be a warning in the console if the key is not present on list items.

 19. ### What is the use of refs?
+There are two approaches
+1. This is a recently added approach.
 The ref is used to return a reference to the element.
 They should be avoided in most cases, however, they can be useful when we need direct access to DOM element or an instance of a component.

 20. ### How to create refs?
 Refs are created using React.createRef() method and attached to React elements via the ref attribute.
 In order to use refs throughout the component, just assign the ref to the instance property with in constructor.